 RED SEAL ENDORSEMENT

-What is does Red Seal mean?
+What does Red Seal mean?

 The Red Seal Program is the Canadian standard of excellence for skilled trades.
 Formally known as the Interprovincial Standards Red Seal Program, it sets common standards to assess the skills of tradespersons across Canada.
 Tradespersons who meet the Red Seal standards receive a Red Seal endorsement on their provincial/territorial trade certificates.